AlexCLeduc/django-data-fetcher/README.md

 #### Fetcher API

+Public method:

 - `get(key)` : fetch a single resource by key
 - `get_many(keys)` : fetch multiple resources by key, returns a list
 - `get_many_as_dict(keys)` : like get_many, but returns a dict indexed by your requested keys
-- `prefetch_keys(keys) : void` : pre-populate the cache with a list of keys.
+- `prefetch_keys(keys)` : Like get-many but returns nothing.
+Pre-populates the cache with a list of keys.
 This is useful when you know you're going to need a lot of objects, and you want to avoid N+1 queries.
-- `prime(key,value) : void` manually set a value in the cache.
-This isn't recommended, but it can be useful for performance
+- `prime(key,value)` manually set a value in the cache.
+This isn't recommended, but it can be useful for performance in certain cases

+Subclass-API:

+You can implement `batch_load(keys)` OR `batch_load_dict(keys)`.
+- `batch_load(keys)` needs to return a list of resources in the same order (and length) as the keys.
+If a resource is missing, you need an explicit None in the returned list.
+- `batch_load_dict(keys)` should return a dict of resources, indexed by the keys.
+If a value is missing, `None` will be returned when that key is requested (it tolerates missing keys).

 ## Shortcuts